 Having a clear idea where you want your business to go focuses team energy and activity.
 In the 1950s, Sony had a vision to ‘transform the poor worldwide perceptions of Japanese goods’.
 Today few Western homes fail to have at least one of their products on display.
 In the US, Mr. Clean (Flash in the UK, Monsieur Propre in France) has led household cleaning since the late 1950s.
 In the US the vision is now to extend the brand into car washing.

 ‘Research only dumbs down great ideas’.
-If we had a pound for every time we’ve heard this message we’d be a very rich people.
+If we had a pound for every time we’ve heard this message we’d be a very rich.
 This view is most evident in the creative industries.
 An industry where the gulf between the best and worst performers seems to widen every year.

-Here’s how to address the seven enemies of product innovation:
+Here’s how to address the seven enemies of innovation:

-1. First, establish a process for product development but tailor or flex it to different challenges and circumstances.
+1. First, establish a product development process but tailor or flex it to different challenges and circumstances.

 2. Create lots of ideas, give them time and conditions to grow.
 It’s easy to kill ideas but hard to develop them.

-3. Consult and involve diverse colleagues in the product innovation process.
+3. Consult and involve diverse colleagues in your product innovation process.
 No-one has a monopoly on good ideas.

-4. Use the right tools and techniques to bring out the best in your team.
-Creativity is not the preserve of the few.
+4. Use creative tools and techniques to engage, inspire and bring out the best in your team.

 5. Involve consumers in the product innovation process.
-Used in the correct way they can both create and build great ideas.
+They can both create and build great ideas.